nasa/fprime/Svc/RateGroupDriver/docs/sdd.md

 #### 3.2 Functional Description

 The Svc::RateGroupDriver component has one input port that receives a system tick.
-The constructor has an array of integer arguments that specifies the divisors for each output port.
+The configure function has an array of integer arguments that specifies the divisors for each output port.

-    RateGroupDriverImpl(const char* compName, NATIVE_INT_TYPE dividers[], NATIVE_INT_TYPE numDividers);
+    RateGroupDriverImpl::configure(const FW_INDEX_TYPE dividers[], const FW_SIZE_TYPE numDividers);

 The input rate for each output port will be divided down by the value in the `dividers[]` array corresponding to the output port number.